aleph2c/miros/doc/cellular_automata.rst

 often you want to show them, and some callback functions that affect the data (your picture) for each frame.
-The callback functions will be very useful, because it means we can pull the operation of our automata away from the ``Canvas`` class and we can make the animation callback call out to a coroutine, so we can run our automata forever (if we wanted that).
+The callback functions will be very useful, because it means we can pull the operation of our automata away from the ``Canvas`` class and we can make the animation callback call out to a Python coroutine, so we can run our automata forever (if we wanted that).

 Under the hood ``matplotlib`` calls out to ``FFmpeg``, which is some open source software that makes videos.
 Let's install what we need and get back to our